Frequently Asked Questions (F.A.Q.)

 Why do I need a car during my internship?

 Interns may need to drive to neighboring towns to complete some rotations depending upon the intern's place of residence.
 During each rotation interns may be asked travel to satellite facilities.
 Interns will meet for a seminar at least once a month at various facilities in South Carolina; some of these seminars may be a two or three hour drive.
-Interns are required to attend an RD examination review course which will be scheduled during the Internship.
+Interns are required to attend a two-day RD examination review course which will be scheduled during the Internship.

 How many hours will I be working during my internship?